blinklet/learning/data-science/data-science-environment.md

 When you are at the beginning of your learning, it may be best to practice on a "dummy" database so you do not accidentally cause issues with a production database.

-## Data sources
+## Available public databases

 If you cannot get access to HRDP when you start experimenting with data science tools like Python and SQLAlchemy, use another available database for practice.
 There is lots of data [available to the public](https://www.dropbase.io/post/top-11-open-and-public-data-sources) that you may want to analyze as you learn more about data science.
 We want to learn how to analyze data stored in a database so we need data available in that format.

 The best solution is to install an SQL database engine like [SQLite](https://www.sqlite.org/index.html) on your PC and download a database backup from a public repository.
 [Kaggle](https://www.kaggle.com/) offers many [database files that are suitable for learning data science](https://www.kaggle.com/datasets?search=SQL) but you have to be careful.
 Many databases offered by Kaggle are poorly designed and cause errors when SQLAlchemy performs database reflection.
 Experts may be able to work around these problems but they can frustrate beginners.
 Other, properly-designed databases like the [Northwind database](https://github.com/jpwhite3/northwind-SQLite3), or the [Chinook database](https://github.com/lerocha/chinook-database), may also be more suitable.

-In this document, we will use the Chinook database, which is a public created that tries to emulate a media store's database.
+In this document, we will use the Chinook database, which is a public database that tries to emulate a media store's database.
 It contains customer names and addresses, invoice data, and data about media files for sale.

 Clone the *[Chinook database repository](https://github.com/lerocha/chinook-database)* to your computer.
 In the Windows terminal, enter the commands: